rbeyer/kalasiris/docs/usage.rst

 1. Use conda stacking:
-    First ``conda activate isis`` and then ``conda activate --stack other-env`` which enables these enviroments like nested dolls, so that you'll end up in a situation with the ISIS environment variables set correctlly for kalasiris to find, and your other-env with kalasiris and whatever else you need.
+    First ``conda activate isis`` and then ``conda activate --stack other-env`` which enables these enviroments like nested dolls, so that you'll end up in a situation with the ISIS environment variables set correctly for kalasiris to find, and your other-env with kalasiris and whatever else you need.